 Day Of The Sea in Bolivia

-This is a day when Bolivians all across the country gather together at rallies to renew their determination to reclaim their access to the Pacific Ocean once again.
-It’s observed at the conclusion of the Semana del Mar—a week-long event.
-Over the past 140-years, Bolivia has tried to gain access to the Pacific once again, but they have been largely unsuccessful.
+This is a day when Bolivians across the country gather at rallies to renew their determination to reclaim their access to the Pacific Ocean once again.
+It’s observed at the conclusion of Semana del Mar—a week-long event.
+Over the past 140 years, Bolivia has tried to regain access to the Pacific, but they have been largely unsuccessful.

-The War of the Pacific was a war that developed between Chile and a Bolivian-Peruvian alliance in 1879.
+The War of the Pacific was a conflict that developed between Chile and a Bolivian-Peruvian alliance in 1879.
 It was fought over Chilean claims on coastal Bolivian territory in the Atacama Desert.
-The war would end with a Chilean victory and that victory gave Chile a good amount of territory from Peru and from Bolivia.
+The war ended with a Chilean victory, and that victory gave Chile a significant amount of territory from Peru and Bolivia.

 Some Cool Facts About Bolivia

-- Lake Titicaca is the largest and highest navigable lake in the entire world.
+- Lake Titicaca is the largest and highest navigable lake in the world.

 - Bolivia has 37 official languages.